Jack-Naughton/arduino-docs-content/content/hardware/02.uno/boards/uno-q/tutorials/08.routerbridge-multilanguage/content.md

 ![Router Service Log](assets/router-service-5.png)

 The error `method XXX not available` means no client has registered that function.
-Check that your MCU sketch properly registered it and is currently running.
+Check that your MCU sketch is properly registered and is currently running.

 The router may have lost connection to the MCU.
 Check the logs: